Find out how to use cURL with Proxy

 As you probably see the IP address is the proxy’s address which confirms that you have made a great job setting your proxy.
 At this point we can run any cURL command without specifying the proxy details, cURL will take care of that for us.

 Disabling the proxy for a specific command

 However, if you need to send a specific request without a proxy, you do not need to worry about deleting the value of http_proxy variable.
-Being a sophisticated tool with a lot of options , cURL can take care of that for us by its noproxy parameter which tells it to not use any proxy when making the request.
-It can be done as following:
+Being a sophisticated tool with a lot of options, cURL can take care of that for us by its proxy parameter which tells it to not use any proxy when making the request.
+It can be done as follows:

 $ curl --noproxy "*" http://httpbin.org/get

-And that will give us back our own IP address and not the proxy’s one.
+And that will give us back our IP address, not the proxies.

-In conclusion, using cURL with a proxy is a great way to bypass geolocation filters, extends the amount of resources we can fetch from webservers and it is a good starting point for getting into topics such as web-scraping where we need to use proxies in order to be able to get certain data or to receive it in the format we want.I hope you found this article useful for you to learn how to use cURL with a proxy and you will play around with it and build your own scripts which extracts data from servers which use geolocation filters.
+In conclusion, using cURL with a proxy is a great way to bypass geolocation filters, extends the number of resources we can fetch from webservers and is a good starting point for getting into topics such as web-scraping where we need to use proxies in order to be able to get certain data or to receive it in the format we want.I hope you found this article useful for you to learn how to use cURL with a proxy and you will play around with it and build your own scripts which extract data from servers that use geolocation filters.